UnknownPug/MPBA-api/README.md

 This project includes a Dockerfile that can be used to generate Docker image.

-To run the project in Docker, firstly, You need to have Docker installed on Your machine.
+Firstly, You need to have Docker installed on Your machine.

 Next, You need to configure the Dockerfile: